iv-cores/gradle-public-resources/README.md

 # gradle-www
-This plugin helps you create a Spring Boot auto-configuration library to serve your UI (or any other static resources).
+This plugin helps create a UI package that serves static resources from a Spring Boot application.

+What it does:
+- Packages static resources into a JAR file (useful for importing modern UIs, like vue or react, into a Spring Boot application)
+- Generates auto-configuration classes to serve the resources, without configuration, from your Spring Boot application

 ## Usage
 The process is to simply build your library (using this plugin) and import it into your Spring Boot application.

 ### Building Your Library

-The first step is to build your library with the plugin.
-This plugin packages your static resources and generates the auto-configuration classes.
+From your library project, add the plugin to your build script.

 #### Plugin Setup
 In the `settings.gradle.kts` file, add the plugin repository:
 ```kotlin
 // add the repository